europeana/recommendation-api/README.md

-Spring-Boot2 web application for recommending Cultural Heritage Objects (CHOs) or sets of CHOs (see also [Europeana's Set API](https://github.com/europeana/set-api))
+Spring-Boot2 web application for recommending Cultural Heritage Objects (CHOs) or sets of CHOs (see also [Europeana's Set API](https://github.com/europeana/set-api)) The application is basically a wrapper around an external recommendation engine and uses Search API to return answers in the same format as used by Search API

 ## Prerequisites
  * Java 11